 I grew up in a single parent family, on free school dinners, in one of the poorest parts of the country.
 I suppose the statistics for personal success in life were not really on my side at that time.

-Through a traumatic early and teen life I turned to excess for escapism and was a regular user of Alcohol, Cigarettes and recreational drugs by the time I was in my early teens.
+Through a traumatic early and teen life by the time i was 13, I turned to excess for escapism and was a regular user of Alcohol, Cigarettes and recreational drugs throughout my teens.
 I was very isolated and lost, although with a skill to turn on my extrovert side, meaning that my Mental health problems were easily covered up.
+I had suicidal thoughts regularly, I hated my life.

 My Mother remarried and I eventually had a Sister and a Brother after being an only child for 10 years.
 We grew up in the Claughton area of Wirral.
-I was bullied in school and hated every minute of going there and being told what to do.
-I was in the top sets but I found the whole thing, apart from a few choice subjects like English and PE, really boring and pointless and couldn't wait to leave and do my own thing.
+My Mother and My new dad were quite strict and did their best to control me, but the free spirit in me was strong and I hated being told what to do, this further fuelled my hatred of life.
+I was bullied in school and hated every minute of going there and sitting down so long, learning stuff that I considered useless and generally feeling like a prisoner.
+I was in the top sets but I found the whole thing, apart from a few choice subjects like Social Science, English and PE, the rest were really boring and pointless and couldn't wait to leave and do my own thing.

 After majorly failing most of my GCSE's apart from English and PE, obvs, I went to sixth form where as well as collecting a further 4 GCSE's, I discovered a penchant for partying and buying clothes and so I went straight out and got a job (or 20).